MarkPreschern/CS4500-Project/Fish/Remote/README.md

-[ ] Ensure that allocations to games are happening according to age [ ] Ensure that turns are being taken according to age [ ] Handle case where client connects but doesn't send their name (drop this connection)
+[ ] Ensure that allocations to games are happening according to age [ ] Ensure that turns are being taken according to age [ ] Handle case where client connects but doesn't send their name (drop this connection) [ ] Handle case where two players give the same name
+[ ] Handle case where player gives empty string as name

 [ ] Sanity check that both remote and logical interactions follow the protocol diagrams [ ] Testing (manual and unit testing)